 You have a lot of apples sitting on your worktop waiting to be used up.
 This delicious gluten-free cake is your solution.

-Finally, you’ve found the right blog post to use up the apples on your counter.
+Finally, you’ve found the right blog post to use up the apples on your worktop.

 GLUTEN-FREE APPLE RECIPE IDEAS